Need to understand bankruptcy? Just Google it.

 Remember the famous cartoon: on the Internet, no one knows you’re a dog?

-On one bankruptcy forum, a 15 year old boy who learned all he “knew” about law from television was voted one of the most trusted sources.
+On one legal forum, a 15 year old boy, who learned all he “knew” about law from television, was voted one of the most trusted sources.

 Which facts are important